mjordanst/Gate/docs/digitizer_and_detector_modeling.rst

 General architerure and main commends were changed.

-**Please, do not hesitate to use a helping script to convert your old digitizer macros to new ones: TODO add path!!!**
+**Please, do not hesitate to use a helping script to convert your old digitizer macros to new ones:**:ref:`_digi_mac-convertor-label`.

 From particle detection to coincidences in GATE